ForgeKit-ai/forgekit/README.md

 forge
 ```

-Running `forge` will prompt you for a project name and desired stack.
-The
+Running `forge` will prompt you step‑by‑step for a frontend, UI library, backend
+and optional database.
+Choices are filtered so only compatible combinations are
-project is created in the directory where you executed the command, and when
+shown.
+The project is created in the directory where you executed the command
-scaffolding finishes you will be dropped into a shell inside the new project
+and when scaffolding finishes you will be dropped into a shell inside the new
-folder.
+project folder.

 The tool can also be configured programmatically.
 Example configuration from the project plan: